jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 > @SpringBootApplication(scanBasePackages={,,}
 > @SpringBootApplication is a convenience annotation that adds all of the following:
-> @Configuration, @EnableAutoConfiguration, @ComponentScan, @EnableWebMvc,
+> @Configuration, @EnableAutoConfiguration, @ComponentScan
 > @EnableAutoConfiguration tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
-> @EnableWebMvc annotation is added automatically when it sees spring-webmvc jar on the classpath.
-This flags the app as a web app and activates key behaviors such as DispatcherServlet.

 ### @EnableWebSecurity

-when spring-boot-starter-security jar is in classpath, spring-boot app automatically adds @EnableWebSecurity.
+when spring-boot-starter-security jar or spring-security jar is in classpath, spring-boot app automatically adds @EnableWebSecurity annotation.
 @EnableWebSecurity will activate key behaviors such as building HttpSecurity instance for SpringSecurityFilterChain (a DelegatingFilterProxy)

 		@EnableWebSecurity